systemsthinkinginstitute/rio/README.md

 #### key()

-Return a unique string to identifiy this view instance.
+This method should return a string to deterministically and uniquely identifiy this view instance.
 Receives the same args as the constructor, and runs as the very first step upon instantiation, so expect nothing on `this`.

 #### render()

-Renders the view to a string suitable for inserting into the DOM via Element#innerHTML.
+Render the view to a string suitable for inserting into the DOM via Element#innerHTML.
 Use `this.tmpl` tag to support iteration and binding event handlers.

 ```javascript
 render() {